siduction/sidu-manual/data/en/0600-gpu_en.md

     - nvidia-legacy-390xx-driver (for 6.)
     - nvidia-driver (for 7.)

-Since these are proprietary drivers, contrib and non-free must be activated in the sources (as well as for the firmware for free drivers).
+Since these are proprietary drivers, contrib and non-free must be activated in the sources (like for the firmware for free drivers).
 You have to make sure in advance that the kernel headers are installed to match the running kernel.
 This is the case once linux-image-siduction-amd64 and linux-headers-siduction-amd64 are installed.
-In addition, the packages gcc, make and dkms are necessary.
-With dkms additionally installed (nVidia) kernel modules are automatically updated during a kernel update.
+In addition, the packages *gcc*, *make* and *dkms* are necessary.
+With *dkms* additionally installed (nVidia) kernel modules are automatically updated during a kernel update.
 After you have found out which nVidia card or which nVidia chip you have, you can install the driver as follows:

 **GeForce 8000 and 9000 series**